 The short answer is: Yes, dogs can eat catfish.

 Fish is a healthy source of protein which is very important in a dogs diet.
-Please ensure that catfish is properly prepared before feeding to your dog as any small bones could cause your dog harm.
+Please make sure that catfish is properly prepared before you feed your dog as any small bones could cause your dog harm.

 Dogs Can Eat Catfish